lorenzwalthert/thesis-template-bookdown/README.md

     thesis is under `./rmd/`.
 For example, change `02-features.Rmd`
   - Re-compile the book using Cmd + Shift + B (for build) on a Mac and Ctrl + Shift + B on Windows / Linux.
+  - You can customize the build in the RStudio Build Tab, where you can specify which output (html, pdf, etc.) you want to generate.
+This is remembered for the next build you are doing.s

 **Why using bookdown**

-The advantages of using bookdown instead of plain LaTeX are, in the eyes of the creator of this template.
+The advantages of using bookdown instead of plain LaTeX are, in the eyes of the creator of this template:

   - Generalization.
 Not just latex or PDF output, but any output supported by Pandoc.